cytosmart-bv/AxionVueOpenAPI/README.md

 There are 2 zoom modes: "IN" and "OUT".
 While zoomed in the resolution is higher but the ROI is smaller, zoomed out has a higher ROI but a lower resolution.
+Since zooming in comprises digital zoom, the image will not show more sample details.

-Changing this will change it for every image or z-stack taken afterwards.
+Changing this setting will change it for every image or z-stack taken afterwards.

 You need to give the serial number of the device you want to target.